 On May 25, 2020, the Office of the Comptroller of the Currency (the "OCC") issued a final rule reaffirming the enforceability of the interest rate terms of national banks' loans following their sale, assignment, or transfer.
 The FDIC followed suit with a final rule on June 25, 2020, that similarly reaffirmed the enforceability of the interest rate terms of loans made by state-chartered banks and insured branches of foreign banks (collectively, state banks) following the sale, assignment, or transfer of a loan.
 The rules also provide that whether interest on a loan is permissible is determined at the time the loan is made, and is not affected by a change in state law, a change in the relevant commercial paper rate, or the sale, assignment, or other transfer of the loan.
 These rules have been challenged by state attorneys general.
 On May 11, 2021, the U.S. Senate voted 52-47 to repeal the "true lender" rule adopted by the OCC.
-On June 24, 2021, the U.S. Senate resolution was passed by the U.S. House of Representatives by a vote of 218 to 208.
-On June 30, 2021, President Biden signed a joint resolution to revoke the OCC's true lender rule.
+The U.S. Senate resolution is expected to pass the U.S. House of Representatives.
 Repeal of the OCC rule is expected to create uncertainty regarding whether state or federal laws apply to the Bank's loans originated in the marketplace with the assistance of our Strategic Program service providers.